 Wine Review: Vall Llach 2009 “Idus” Priorat

 On the nose, a giant whiff of wild fennel and fig confit.
 The palate is bursting with black fruit with sweet vanilla and balsamic.
 A whiff of burning tobacco comes forward with a deep edge of minerality.
-The tannins are massive but the sheer weight of the wine tempers them to a sweet roundness.
-The finish moves to blueberry and licorice.
+The tannins are massive, but the sheer weight of the wine tempers them to a sweet roundness—the finish moves to blueberry and licorice.

 The Idus bottling is a touchstone to the origin of the winery: it is still sourced from local farmers in Porrera and Torroja.
-The Average age of the vines are 65 years old.
+The Average age of the vines is 65 years old.
 Mostly Carignan, with equal amounts of Syrah, Merlot, Grenache, Cabernet Sauvignon.

 Vall Llach is the Spanish winery for people who love Opus One and Caymus Vineyards’ Special Selection.
 Their wines are dominant, glossy, and concentrated and should be on the wine list of every upscale steak house.
 Every self-respecting sommelier in Pennsylvania should be buying up this bottle for their restaurants right now.
 You should, too.

 Those are great reasons to buy this wine, but they aren’t why I recommend this wine.
 It’s because of the people behind the label.